 The District Court Judge is an elected position, elected by the voters District wide and has District wide jurisdiction.
 The judge then appoints a District Court Clerk and Deputy District Court Clerks.
 The Grant County District Court has a Court Administrator, a District Court Clerk and three Deputy District Court Clerks, with two of them being full time employees and one part-time employee.

-The District Court has jurisdiction over misdemeanor and other violations of state law and local ordinances, preliminary felony cases and civil cases involving contracts, damage to personal property and recovery of personal property in matters less than $25,000.
+The District Court has jurisdiction over misdemeanor and other violations of state law and local ordinances and civil cases involving contracts, damage to personal property and recovery of personal property in matters less than $25,000.
 A small claims division provides a forum in which citizens represent themselves to resolve contracts and personal property matters of less than $5,000.

 The Court’s goal is to provide superior customer service and to create a user-friendly atmosphere.
 In return, the Court expects all visitors to respect the Court and its staff.
 Here are several things you need to know before entering the courtroom.